 - The meaty canned option with gravy is every canine’s favorite.

 - A lot of owners register a vast amount of improvement.

-- For dogs with a sensitive stomach, this is a rich product.
+- For dogs with sensitive stomachs, this is a rich product.

-The taste of this is savored by canines of all breeds and age.
-The nutrition here is complete and well balanced which means that one is not missing on the necessary nutrients and this can form a complete meal in itself.
+Canines of all breeds and ages savor the taste of this.
+The nutrition here is complete and well-balanced, which means one is not missing the necessary nutrients to form a complete meal.

 You can mix this with their kibbles to add variety to their diet.
-But check the fat to protein ratio of the kibbles first.
-There are no additives, preservatives and contain all antioxidants needed for a dog.
+But check the fat-to-protein ratio of the kibbles first.
+There are no additives or preservatives, and they contain all antioxidants needed for a dog.